cmayron/Legal-Calculus/README.md

 7. Generate procedural posture.
 8. Produce next-step workflows.

-Deep Research activates only when the user provides:
+Deep Research with Gemini Ai activates only when the user provides:
 - Issue
 - Story
 - Evidence